Comfort, weather conditions, protection and to some extent personal style determine what to wear for mountain biking.

 Glasses or goggles are essential for protecting your eyes from sun glare and debris thrown up by your front wheel.

-Look for glasses with an interchangeable lens and multiple lens options.
-This lets you swap the lens out according to the conditions.
+Look for mountain bike sunglasses with an interchangeable lens and multiple lens options.
+This enables you to swap the lens out according to the conditions.

 A clear lens, for example, is good for riding in dull or dark conditions, while tinted lenses are better for reducing glare or increasing contrast.